bk138/droidVNC-NG/README.md

 * Handling of client-to-server text copy & paste.
 Note that server-to-client copy & paste only works automatically for text selected in editable text fields or manually by sharing text to droidVNC-NG via Android's Share-To functionality.
-* Handling of special keys to trigger 'Recent Apps' overview, Home button, Back button and Power button.
+* Handling of special keys to trigger 'Recent Apps' overview, Home button, Back button, Power button and volume controls.
 * Android permission handling.
 * Screen rotation handling.
 * File transfer via the local network, assuming TightVNC viewer for Windows version 1.3.x is used.